-Yari is a charity organisation with the vision that all children, regardless of socio-economic background, should have the opportunity to both fulfill their potential and to complete their education.
+Yari is a charity organisation with the vision that all children, regardless of socio-economic background, should have the opportunity to both fulfil their potential and to complete their education.
 We work directly with the affected families through our organisation, where we provide monthly financial assistance in exchange of having these children attending school.
-This is method is called Conditional Cash Transfers (CCT), research has shown that this is indeed one of the most effective charity-methods.
+This method is called Conditional Cash Transfers (CCT), research has shown that this is indeed one of the most effective charity methods.

 Yari creates opportunities for marginalised children in Iran to attend school in order to graduate and to fulfill their potentials.
 This is done by monthly financial contributions.

 Yari is active in greater parts of Iran today, please see the map for more details.
-Our foundation is primarily active in Sweden for fundraising activities.
+Our foundation is primarily active in Sweden and Canada for fundraising activities.

-Currently our board consists of nine full members and three board alternates.
-These are chosen by all members of the association, every single one of them have a natural right to vote at our annual meetings.
-Our board consists of six women and three men, in the age range of 30-70.
+Currently our board consists of eight full members and two board alternates.
+These are chosen by all members of the association, every single one of them has a natural right to vote at our annual meetings.
+Our board consists of six women and four men, in the age range of 30-70.

 The board is chosen by the members of the foundation, the election is every year at our annual meetings and all members are able to candidate.